mui/material-ui/docs/pages/blog/first-look-at-joy.md

 <img src="/static/blog/first-look-at-joy/card.png" style="width: 796px; margin-bottom: 24px;" alt="First look at Joy UI: a new starting point for your design system." />

 If you're a close follower of everything MUI, you might be aware that we've been working on a new design system product.
-If not, we're writing this piece to give you a first look at Joy－MUI's new starting point for your design system!
+If not, we're writing this piece to give you a first look at Joy UI－MUI's new starting point for your design system!

 If you ever considered going with Material UI because of the thought through developer experience, reliability, and completeness but ended up hesitating because of the design, this is great news for you.
 Joy UI is meant to offer you all of that with a modern look and feel, ease of customization, and lower overhead by not carrying unused Material Design specific code and styling.